matijakolaric-com/django-music-publisher/docs/videos.rst

 Django-Music-Publisher
 +++++++++++++++++++++++++++++++++++

 These videos are primarily about Django-Music-Publisher.
-First videos are about a version released in January 2019, since then many features have been added and limitations removed, which is explained in the later videos.
+First videos are about the version released in January 2019, since then many features have been added and limitations removed, which is explained in the later videos.